Albert-Andrei/MyAndroidApp/README.md

 Application must have

-      User can create an account
+      User can sign-in into an account
       User can view a list of movies
       User can add a movie as favorite
       User can add a movie in watch later queue